 The major benefit of semantic repositories, compared to traditional DBMSs such as relational databases (RDBMSs), is the usage of semantic data schema paradigm, called ontology, which is stored and managed independently from the data.
 It allows you to:

 As a result, semantic repositories offer easier data integration of diverse sources as well as more analytical power.

 Over the last decade, the Semantic Web emerged as an area where the semantic repository systems became as important as the HTTP servers.
 This tendency led to very high interest and activity in the field and resulted in a number of robust metadata, ontology and query language standards, delivered by the W3C-driven community processes, most notable among which are RDF(S), OWL and SPARQL.

-The W3C standard for query language – SPARQL – have a role similar to the role SQL played for the development and spread of RDBMSs.
+The W3C standard for query language – SPARQL – has a role similar to the role SQL played in the development and spreading of RDBMSs.

-Although primarily designed for use in the Semantic Web, these standards were widely accepted in areas such as Enterprise Data Integration, Linked Open Data, Semantic Search, Knowledge Discovery, etc.
+Although primarily designed for use in the Semantic Web, these standards have been widely accepted in areas such as Enterprise Data Integration, Linked Open Data, Semantic Search, Knowledge Discovery, etc.